-- Shelton, a historic logging town with great restaurants, antiques, a microbrewery and a museum located in the town’s original town hall and library.
+- Shelton, a historic logging town with great restaurants, antiques, microbrewery, and a museum located in the town’s original town hall and library.

 - Allyn, 19 miles away is a picturesque little town where you can get Bubba Burgers and chain saw art.
 It is home to the George Kenny School of Chainsaw Carving.

 - Olympia, the state capital, is 25 miles from Two Herons Cottage and 45 minutes from Sand & Stone Beach Cottage.
-It offers classy dining, shops, theater, music and all the frills of the small-town city.
+It offers classy dining, shops, theater, music, and all the frills of the small-town city.
 The weekend Farmers Market is loaded with arts, crafts, and fresh produce.
 Don’t miss Old Town with quaint shops and restaurants.

 Take Day Trips:

-- Olympic National Park: Nearly 1 million acres, this park protects an ecosystem that includes icy peaks, ocean beaches, tide pools, rainforest and a stunning variety of plants and animals.
-Roads allow access to the outer edges or the park, but the heart of the Olympic Park is wilderness, and a sanctuary for wild animals and hikers.
-Take a day trip and drive Highway 101 loop around the park and visit Hurricane Ridge, Lake Crescent, Hoh Rain Forest or Realto Beach.
+- Olympic National Park: Nearly 1 million acres, this park protects an ecosystem that includes icy peaks, ocean beaches, tide pools, rainforest, and a stunning variety of plants and animals.
+Roads allow access to the outer edges of the park, but the heart of the Olympic Park is wilderness and a sanctuary for wild animals and hikers.
+Take a day trip and drive Highway 101 loop around the park and visit Hurricane Ridge, Lake Crescent, Hoh Rain Forest, or Realto Beach.
 Olympic National park has more than 500 miles of trails.

 - Take a drive up Highway 3 to explore the small towns that hug Washington’s Puget Sound.
 Port Ludlow, a recreational community built on the shores of Ludlow Bay offers hikes, wooded trails, clam digging, and oyster collecting.
 Golf, windsurf, fish, sail.

 - Port Townsend, a Victorian town, was the state’s first seaport, settled in 1851.
 By the 1890s the boom was over, and the town’s historic buildings remain.

-- Poulsbo, known as “Little Norway”, offers dozens of quint shops and restaurants.
+- Poulsbo, known as “Little Norway”, offers dozens of quaint shops and restaurants.
 Explore scenic Liberty Bay from a kayak or electric boat, or take the historic walking tour of the town.